orangesaft/neurotech/README.md

 ## Unique Aspects of This Project

-- **XGBoost for Neuroimaging**: Instead of using typical neuroimaging-specific methods like FSL, XGBoost was applied, an uncommon approach for structural prediction.
+- **XGBoost for Neuroimaging**: Instead of using traditional neuroimaging-specific methods like FSL, XGBoost was applied, an unconventional and innovative approach for MRI data analysis.

 ---